 Before the next meeting — ideally, at least a week in advance — you’ll send your writing to the group, usually as a Word doc.
 Those who choose to read and critique it will usually respond in two formats: a few minutes of oral critique in the meeting, followed by returning your file to you after the meeting, with markup and comments.

 (Again, you could translate that to “receiving feedback,” if you prefer.)

-Our critiques tend both to both praise what works and identify opportunities for improvement.
+Our critiques tend both to praise what works and to identify opportunities for improvement.
 My wording there is not euphemistic; the object is to improve as writers, to improve our writing, not to be judged once and for all as talented or not, real writers or hopeless pretenders.
 Every work we see is a work in progress.
 So is every writer.

 We subject ourselves, each other, and our writing to this process not because we love pain, but because it’s crucial to improving our writing.
 Writer Jenna England explains, “We wonder what separates the quality of traditionally published writing from unpublished.
 Is it talent?
 Skill?
 Experience?
 I won’t deny that these are factors, but I think there is something else that is often overlooked: having multiple pairs of eyes on your writing.
 And then, taking at least some of the feedback you’re given.”